terabyte-sourcer/test/Readme.md

 ---

 You can visit localhost:3000 to test upload, get, and delete the files and images.
+And can open uploaded files in browser to click the filename.

+Note: Please use chrome browser, it hasn't been tested on any other browsers yet.